Presupernova neutrinos: realistic emissivities from stellar evolution: Neutrino production in a presupernova environment

 \subsubsection{Plasma Neutrino Process}

 In the plasma neutrino process, an excitation in the plasma (plasmon) decays into a neutrino-antineutrino pair.
-As shown in ref. \cite{Itoh:1996vq}, plasma neutrinos dominate the total emissivity at high densities.
-Detailed derivations and discussions of this process are given in refs. \cite{Ratkovic:2003pu,Odrzywolek:2007kv}.
+As shown in \citet{Itoh:1996vq}, plasma neutrinos dominate the total emissivity at high densities.
+Detailed derivations and discussions of this process are given in \citet{Ratkovic:2003pu,Odrzywolek:2007kv}.
 Drawing from this literature, here the essential equations for calculating the plasmon decay neutrino spectrum are summarized.
-Additional equations and definitions are given in Appendix \ref{appA}.

-The total rate and emissivity are given by the integrals \cite{Ratkovic:2003pu}
+The total rate $R$ and emissivity $Q$ are given by the integrals \citep{Ratkovic:2003pu}

 where $Q_{1,2} = (\mathcal{E}_{1,2}, \bf{q_{1,2}})$ are the four-momenta of the daughter \n\ pair; $K = (\omega, \bf{k})$ and $f_{\gamma^{*}}$ are the plasmon four-momentum and spectrum: